Sean Baker: 2000–2014: Directorial debut and early work

 Baker's third feature film, Prince of Broadway, premiered at the Los Angeles Film Festival on June 22, 2008.
 The film follows a Ghanaian immigrant selling knock-off merchandise in Manhattan who discovers that he has a son.
 He directed, wrote, co-produced, shot, and edited the film.
 Baker also self-financed the distribution and advertising of the film.
 Take Out and Prince of Broadway were nominated for the Independent Spirit John Cassavetes Award at the same ceremony in 2008.
-Baker next directed Starlet, which was co-written with Chris Bergoch, and stars Dree Hemingway and Besedka Johnson.
-Starlet explores the unlikely friendship between 21-year-old Jane (Hemingway) and 85-year-old Sadie (Johnson), two women whose lives intersect in California's San Fernando Valley.
-The world premiere for the film was at SXSW on March 11, 2012 and it was given a limited release on November 9, 2012.